 Metals are also important in the engineering industry.
 Aluminum is often used in making automotive & plane parts and used as an alloy since its pure form is weak.
 Automobile casting is made of zinc.
 Iron, steel and nickel are common metals used in construction and infrastructure.
 Steel is an alloy of iron and carbon (and often other elements).
 Increasing the carbon content in steel creates carbon steel, which makes the material stronger but less ductile.
 Carbon steel is often used in building materials.
 Brass and bronze (copper alloyed with zinc and tin, respectively) have beneficial surface friction properties and are used for locks & hinges and frames of doors & windows respectively.

 Lastly, traditionally light bulb filaments for fluorescent light are made of tungsten.
 However, these are being phased out since only about 5 % of the power is converted to light in a light source like this, the rest of the power is converted to heat.
 Modern light sources are often based on LED technology and semi-conductors.

-In conclusion, the thermal conductivity of metals is very important for designing any structure.
+In conclusion, the thermal conductivity of metal is very important for designing any structure.
 It is integral for the safety, efficiency and new innovations within industries.
 The conductor electrons are the mechanism behind high conductivity of metals in comparison to non-metal materials.
 However, the thermal conductivity value (k) can vary greatly amongst metals as well.